JeroenCops/JeroenCops.github.io/src/_drafts/update-03.md

 extends: default.liquid

-title: "Initial release"
+title: Initial Release
-date: 16 April 2017 21:04:00 +0100
+date: 07 May 2017 17:15:00 +0100
-path: articles/:category/:subcategory/:year/:month/inital-release.html
+path: articles/:category/:subcategory/:year/:month/initial-release.html
 route: articles
-description: "The Website is finally online, but it still has some issues that need to be resolved."
+description: Sintel is a 2D runtime game engine written in Rust.
-thumbnail: /images/website_thumbnail.png
+thumbnail: /images/sintel_thumbnail.png
 category: updates
-subcategory: website
+subcategory: sintel
+tags: [sintel, engine, release]
 ---

 ### Release

-The website is finally online.
-Now let's hunt for bugs!
+The roadmap needs to be added to the project page of the sintel project.

 ### New Issues